marconaguib/parallel-mergesort/README.md

 - `./question2`: to examine our code answering question 2
 - `./question3`: to examine our code answering question 3
 - `./question5`: to examine our code answering question 5
-- `/partie3` : to examine our code answering part 3
+- `./partie3` : to examine our code answering part 3

-In all this files, you can change the sizes, the values, or the filling rules of the different arrays (A, B or M) thanks to slight, intuitive modifications.
+In all these files, you can change the sizes, the values, or the filling rules of the different arrays (A, B or M) thanks to slight, intuitive modifications.

 ## Colab
 [Here](https://colab.research.google.com/drive/1c57rpU0Xp8E8o8AiUUeqEQTcFT9SJncS?usp=sharing) is the link of the Colab we used during the presentation.
 It uses most of the functions mentioned, including the MergeSort function.

-Do not hesitate to contact in case of any issues.
+Do not hesitate to contact us in case of any issues.

 Astrid Legay & Marco Naguib - MAIN5 - HPC project 2020